ArNeo-VR/EDVA/README.md

 ***Installation of the .VAX file is not tested !***

 ## Importing VAX-profile package
-The [Voiceattack-options] > [General] > 'Enable Plugin Support' must be disabled before importing and reenable it afterwards.
+The [Voiceattack-options] > [General] > 'Enable Plugin Support' must be disabled before importing.
-After importing it is required to,
+After importing the following is required,
-- link the 'EDDI-profile' as [described below](#the-eddi-profile-is-required-and-needs-to-be-included-in-the-main-profile)
 - Re-enable 'Plugin Support'
+- link the 'EDDI-X.X.X-profile' to the EDVA-profile as [described below](#the-eddi-profile-is-required-and-needs-to-be-included-in-the-main-profile)

 ## EDVA profile manual installation Notes.
 ### Import the (.vap) profiles